Accessible Widget

 Amending Bill 12:

-Trusted experts and people with disabilities who have a complete understanding of the barriers to employment and of Bill 12 state that it is not a pathway to employment; in its current form, it is a pathway to poverty.
-The outcomes of implementing Bill 12 will ultimately add greater strain on healthcare, emergency shelters, social services and justice.
-An ADAP petition by former members of the Premier's Council asks that ADAP be cancelled.
+Trusted experts and people with disabilities who have a complete understanding of the barriers to employment and of Bill 12 state that it is not a pathway to employment; in its current form, it is a pathway to poverty due to health, cost of living and systemic barriers.

 Latest News coverage:

-Barrier Free Alberta also adds that the speaker of the Legislative Assembly, the Honourable Ric McIver, gave the following advice to persons with disabilities at the Legislative Assembly's 2025 International Day of Persons with Disabilities ceremony
+Barrier Free Alberta also adds that the Speaker of the Legislative Assembly, the Honourable Ric McIver, gave the following advice to persons with disabilities at the Legislative Assembly's 2025 International Day of Persons with Disabilities ceremony

 "Do not suffer in silence.
 If you see something that needs fixing, complain about it.
 Make that known.
 Some of the rest of us don't live your reality.
 It's our responsibility to try to understand your reality, and sometimes we need help.
 Again, don't suffer in silence.
 That's the only way the rest of the world will catch up with what you already know.